appnexus/anx-api/README.md

 #### Result

-Returns a promise that fulfills with the response from the api
+Returns a promise that fulfills with the response from the api.

 ### #getJson